SaidTogru/JUnitTestingTool/README.md

-# TestingVisualizer
+# Java Unit Testing Tool
-Summary: Java program that combines all tests with the annotation @Test in a GUI, tests them and visualises them in a result-oriented way.
+Summary: Softwaretool that combines all tests with the annotation @Test in a GUI, tests them and visualises them in a result-oriented way.

 # Features

-- Testing all Methods that have the annotation @Test with JUnit
 - Database entry in a database of your choice with test start, test end, failed-succeed status, reason
 - Creation of the test results also as XML file with the respective details
-- Stop/Reset tests
+- Able to Stop/Reset tests

 # Screenshots